A guide to the best things to do in Ardennes, Belgium on a weekend break

 If you don’t want to rent a kayak, you can bring your own whitewater inflatable kayak.

 10. Food in the Ardennes, Belgium

-In case you might still be hungry, you should also try other typical dishes from Ardennes.
-The lands of the Belgian Province de Luxembourg have a very rich soil which makes it easy to grow a large variety of vegetables and Northern European fruits.
+In case you might still be hungry, you should also try other typical dishes from the Ardennes.
+The lands of the Belgian Province de Luxembourg have very rich soil which makes it easy to grow a large variety of vegetables and Northern European fruits.

 You can’t miss indulging typical Belgian food during your weekend break in Belgium.

 Other typical meals (some of them can be found in other parts of Belgium too) that you need to try when visiting the Ardennes region are: